scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~

 - `SegmentType`: Specifies the type of the path segment to be registered.
 Currently, only the following type is used:
-  - `SEGMENT_TYPE_DOWN`: Specifies a down-segment.
+  - `SEGMENT_TYPE_DOWN`: Specifies a down segment.
 - `map<int32, Segments> segments`: Represents a separate list of segments for each path segment type.
 The key is the integer representation of the corresponding `SegmentType`.

 # Path Lookup {#lookup}

-The *path lookup* is a fundamental building block of SCION's path management, as it enables endpoints to obtain path segments found during path exploration and registered during path registration.
+The *path lookup* is a fundamental building block of SCION's path management as it enables endpoints to obtain path segments found during path exploration and registered during path registration.
 This allows the endpoints to construct end-to-end paths from the set of possible path segments returned by the path lookup process.
 The lookup of paths still happens in the control plane, whereas the construction of the actual end-to-end paths happens in the data plane.

 ## Lookup Process

-An endpoint (source) that wants to start communication with another endpoint (destination), requires up to three path segments:
+An endpoint (source) that wants to start communication with another endpoint (destination) requires up to three path segments:

-- An up-path segment to reach the core of the source ISD (only if the source endpoint is a non-core AS),
+- An up segment to reach the core of the source ISD (only if the source endpoint is a non-core AS);
-- a core-path segment to reach
+- a core segment to reach
-  - another core AS in the source ISD, in case the destination AS is in the same source ISD, or
+  - another core AS in the source ISD, in case the destination AS is in the same source ISD, or;
-  - a core AS in a remote ISD, if the destination AS is in another ISD, and
+  - a core AS in a remote ISD, if the destination AS is in another ISD, and;
-- a down-path segment to reach the destination AS.
+- a down segment to reach the destination AS.

 The actual number of required path segments depends on the location of the destination AS as well as on the availability of shortcuts and peering links.
 More information on combining and constructing paths is provided by {{I-D.dekater-scion-dataplane}}.

 The process to look up and fetch path segments consists of the following steps:

-1. First, the source endpoint queries the Control Service in its own AS (i.e., the source AS) for the required segments.
-The Control Service has up-path segments stored in its path database.
-Additionally, the Control Service checks if it has appropriate core- and down-path segments in store as well; in this case it returns them immediately.
+1. The source endpoint queries the Control Service in its own AS (i.e. the source AS) for the required segments.
+The Control Service has up segments stored in its path database and additionally checks if it has appropriate core segments and down segments stored as well - in this case it returns them immediately.
-2. If there are no appropriate core-segments and down-segments, the Control Service in the source AS queries the Control Services of the reachable core ASes in the source ISD, for core-path segments to core ASes in the destination ISD (which is either the own or a remote ISD).
-To reach the core Control Services, the Control Service of the source AS uses the locally stored up-path segments.
+2. If there are no appropriate core segments and down segments, the Control Service in the source AS queries the Control Services of the reachable core ASes in the source ISD for core segments to core ASes in the destination ISD.
+To reach the core Control Services, the Control Service of the source AS uses the locally stored up segments.
-3. Next, the Control Service of the source AS combines up-path segments with the newly retrieved core-path segments.
-The Control Service then queries the Control Services of the remote core ASes in the destination ISD, to fetch down-path segments to the destination AS.
-To reach the remote core ASes, the Control Service of the source AS uses the previously obtained and combined up- and core segments.
+3. The Control Service of the source AS combines up segments with the newly retrieved core segments.
+The Control Service then queries the Control Services of the remote core ASes in the destination ISD to fetch down segments to the destination AS.
+To reach the remote core ASes, the Control Service of the source AS uses the previously obtained and combined up segments and core segments.
-4. Finally, the Control Service of the source AS returns all retrieved path segments to the source endpoint.
+4. The Control Service of the source AS returns all retrieved path segments to the source endpoint.
 5. Once it has obtained all path segments, the source endpoint combines them into an end-to-end path in the data plane.
 6. The destination endpoint, once it receives the first packet, MAY revert the path in the received packet in order to construct a response.
 This ensures that traffic flows on the same path bidirectionally.